AndreCNF/florabert/README.md

 - The created workflow [`FloraBERT Test (Trimmomatic + HISAT2 + featureCounts)`](https://usegalaxy.org/u/gurveer05/w/copy-of-module-72-part-1-trimmomatic--hisat2--featurecounts-shared-by-user-vasquex11) was used to perform all the actions mentioned in the module.
 The final output are the featureCounts files corresponding to each run ( extending to unique organsim part of cultivars ).
 The steps are self-explanatory (using the research papers).

-**The full train-test data for pretraining is available at [`Kaggle Dataset For Pretraining`](https://www.kaggle.com/datasets/gsv001100/dataset-for-updation/versions/7) and for finetuning at [`Kaggle Dataset For Finetuning`](https://www.kaggle.com/datasets/gsv001100/dataset-for-updation/versions/3)**
+**The full train-test data for pretraining is available at [`Hugging Face Dataset For Pretraining`](https://huggingface.co/datasets/Gurveer05/plant-promoter-sequences), for finetuning on Maize NAM data at [`Hugging Face Dataset For Finetuning`](https://huggingface.co/datasets/Gurveer05/maize-promoter-sequences) and for finetuning for the downstream task at [`Hugging Face Dataset for Downstream task`](https://huggingface.co/datasets/Gurveer05/maize-nam-gene-expression-data)**

 **[`Evaluation results`](https://www.kaggle.com/datasets/gurveersinghvirk/florabert-base/versions/83)** are also under [`outputs/`](https://github.com/gurveervirk/florabert/tree/main/output).